yiyichanmyae/nlp/images/README.md

-The images that are used in the notebooks.
+The images that are used in the notebooks. such as [../Explanation_PCA.ipynb](../Explanation_PCA.ipynb)